stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

   submitting D_i' for some i' > i.

   C_i contains operations:
-  - Zero or one `PAYMENT` operations that disburses funds from MI to MR, or from MR to MI, that may be omitted if the final state at this update does not require the movement of funds.
+  - Zero or one `PAYMENT` operations that disburses funds from EI to ER, or from ER to EI, that may be omitted if the final state at this update does not require the movement of funds.
-  - One or more `SET_OPTIONS` operation adjusting multisig account MI's thresholds to give I full control of MI, and removing R's signers.
+  - One or more `SET_OPTIONS` operation adjusting escrow account EI's thresholds to give I full control of EI, and removing R's signers.
-  - One or more `SET_OPTIONS` operation adjusting reserve account MR's thresholds to give R full control of MR, and removing I's signers.
+  - One or more `SET_OPTIONS` operation adjusting reserve account ER's thresholds to give R full control of ER, and removing I's signers.

 - D_i, the _declaration transaction_, declares an intent to execute the
 corresponding closing transaction C_i.
-D_i has source account MI, sequence number s_i, and `minSeqNum` set to s_e.
-Hence, D_i can execute at any time, so long as MI's sequence number n satisfies s_e <= n < s_i.
-Because C_i has source account MI and sequence number s_i+1, D_i leaves MI in a state where C_i can execute.
+D_i has source account EI, sequence number s_i, and `minSeqNum` set to s_e.
+Hence, D_i can execute at any time, so long as EI's sequence number n satisfies s_e <= n < s_i.
+Because C_i has source account EI and sequence number s_i+1, D_i leaves EI in a state where C_i can execute.

   D_i has a single signer in its `extraSigners` precondition that ensures that